 In the event that one of the Parties decides to renegotiate this Agreement as provided for in Section 3 of this Article, the following procedures will apply:

 A. The Parties will meet within thirty (30) calendar days after notice to renegotiate is given to begin ground rules negotiations.
 If the Parties agree, ground rules negotiations may be bypassed and the Parties may move directly into substantive negotiations.
 In the event the Parties elect to enter into ground rules negotiations, the parties will exchange ground rules proposals which must include a reasonable substantive negotiation schedule, no later than ten (10) workdays prior to the date negotiations are scheduled to begin.
 Two weeks of ground rules negotiations will be scheduled to occur during a four week period (that is, two one week bargaining sessions, each with one week break in between), beginning at 9:00AM and concluding at 5:30PM, with a one half hour lunch break.
-If agreement is not reached by the end of the four weeks of bargaining, the parties will jointly request mediation within three (3) workdays of the conclusion of the last bargaining session.
+If agreement is not reached by the end of the four weeks of bargaining, the parties will jointly request mediation within three (5) calendar daysof the conclusion of the last bargaining session.

 B. Ground rules negotiation shall be held at the Employer’s Headquarters in Washington, D.C.
 Each party shall be represented by up to four (4) persons, including the Chief Negotiator who will have collective bargaining authority.
 Each party will be responsible for its own travel and per diem.
-C. The Employer will make a room available for negotiations and caucuses.
+C. The parties will make a room available for negotiations and caucuses, including a private caucus room for the visiting party at their respective facilities.

 SECTION 5

-All discussions between the Union and the Employer regarding the subject matter contemplated in this Agreement must occur in person at the Department headquarters in Washington, D.C.
-Teleconference, other electronic means of communicating, is not a substitute for in person meetings.
+All discussions between the Union and the Employer regarding the subject matter contemplated in this Agreement can occur by videoconference, by teleconference or in person as decided by the Employer.

 SECTION 6

 In the event of any inconsistency or conflict between this Article 2 and any other Article contained in this Agreement, the terms, conditions and provisions of this Article shall govern and control.